 welcome to the mcmanus lab!

 The McManus lab studies fundamental processes relating to the regulation of gene expression.
+We operate in a diversit of research areas- focusing on RNA biology and often using RNA as a tool to answer fundamental biological questions.
 We take high-throughput approaches, analyzing hundreds of thousands to millions of experiments at once, using unique and complex libraries coupled to deep sequencing.
 Our systems span from cell culture to in vivo models, focusing on a broad array of disease relevant tissues.
 From cancer to diabetes, we develop novel technologies to help us better understand how genes are regulated and how they function in cells.
 We aim to uncover the dark matter of the genome, to help unravel the beautiful genomic complexity of pathways and how genes interact in development and disease.
+We develop new technologies to address unmet challenges and advance science in leaps and bounds through collaboration.

 Systematically deconvoluting molecular networks of coding and noncoding genes.
 The vast majority of the mammalian genome can produce RNA transcripts, although most occur at extremely low levels and show little evolutionary conservation.
 A major challenge in the field is thus separating the wheat from the chaff– a challenge that requires the use of innovative, high throughput approaches to address function.
 Our lab embraces genome-scale function-based screening and other high-throughput methodologies to uncover gene function in the mammalian system.
 Life depends on genetically encoded networks to help make sophisticated decisions influenced by the environment.
 Our studies add significantly to our understanding of how cells react to their environments and will shed new insight into genomic noncoding RNA dark matter.